Radee1/django-cims/README.md

 ------
 ### Version Control

-* The site was created using the Visual Studio Code editor and pushed to github to the remote repository covid-vaccination-survey-data-analyser.
+* The site was created using the Visual Studio Code editor and pushed to github to the remote repository django-cims.

 The following git commands were used throughout development to push code to the remote repo: